 What safety features does the Britax Römer Kidfix III M have?

 The Kidfix III M has some great safety features including the SecureGuard, which helps you position the lap belt securely over your child’s pelvic bone.
 I really like this feature – it helps with the transition from toddler to booster seat, as it takes the guesswork out of the seatbelt fastening.
 The car seat also has additional side impact protection, which you twist out of the seat on the side of the car door.
 This adds a great extra level of safety and reassurance.
 The seat’s safety credentials were also given the thumbs-up by other parents.

 Is it easy to strap your child into the car seat?

 It is very easy to guide the seat belt around your child, but it will always be a bit fiddly finding the seat belt connector to click the seat belt in place.
-I find this with all high back boosters I have tried, as I need to lean over my daughter to connect it.
+I find this with all high-back boosters I have tried, as I need to lean over my daughter to connect it.
 It’s great that the guides of the Kidfix III M are so straightforward, and I loved the SecureGuard that helps you position the lap belt correctly, anchoring it between your child’s legs at the right position.

 What do you think of the size of the Britax Römer Kidfix III M car seat?